Tomales Bay: Geography

+Beaches

+California State Parks department monitored, surf-free beaches on the bay include Heart's Desire, Shell Beach, Indian Beach, Pebble Beach, and Millerton Point.
+Most beaches require a hike-in, so if visiting, prepare with walkable shoes.
+Swimming, picnicking, sailing, kayaking, motorboating, and fishing are all popular activities on the bay.

+Water sports, oystering, and fishing

+Watercrafts may be launched on Tomales Bay from the public boat ramp at Nick's Cove, north of Marshall.
+The sandbar at the mouth of Tomales Bay is notoriously dangerous, with a long history of small-boat accidents.

 Oyster farming is a major industry on the bay.
 The two largest producers are Hog Island Oyster Company and Tomales Bay Oyster Company, both of which retail oysters to the public and have picnic grounds on the east shore.
 Hillsides east of Tomales Bay are grazed by cows belonging to local dairies.
 There is also grazing land west of the bay, on farms and ranches leased from Point Reyes National Seashore.

-The bay sees significant amounts of water sports including sailing, kayaking, fishing and motor boating.
-Watercraft may be launched on Tomales Bay from the public boat ramp at Nick's Cove, north of Marshall.
-The sand bar at the mouth of Tomales Bay is notoriously dangerous, with a long history of small-boat accidents.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for fish caught here, based on levels of mercury or PCBs found in local species.